-Use encryption for storing and transmitting PHI and PII to protect against unauthorized access.
+Use encryption for both storing and transmitting PHI and PII to to prevent unauthorized access to sensitive data.
 This includes encrypting data at rest and in transit.

 Apply Access Controls

-Implement role-based access controls (RBAC) to limit access to PHI and PII.
+Implement access controls to limit access to PHI and PII.
 Grant access only on a need-to-know basis and regularly review and update access permissions.

 Perform Regular Risk Assessments

 Conduct periodic risk assessments to identify potential vulnerabilities and threats to PHI and PII.
 Implement appropriate measures to address the identified risks and ensure ongoing compliance with relevant regulations.

 Establish comprehensive audit trails for all activities involving PHI and PII.
 This includes tracking data access, modifications, and deletions.
 Regularly review audit logs to detect and investigate any suspicious activities and to ensure a secure chain of custody is maintained.